-The Commonwealth of Massachusetts doesn’t limit travel within the state or to nearby lower-risk states.
+The Commonwealth of Massachusetts doesn’t limit travel within the state or to lower-risk states.
 Just make sure you keep up with your testing requirements and that you keep practicing healthy behaviors—wearing a mask, washing your hands, and practicing healthy distancing—wherever you go.

 What type of test is it?

 It is a diagnostic test that indicates whether you are currently infected with SARS-CoV-2, the virus that causes COVID-19.
-The test is an anterior nasal swab, and Northeastern will use the gold standard of testing—polymerase chain reaction to test the genome of the virus.
+The test is an anterior nasal swab, and Northeastern uses the gold standard of testing—polymerase chain reaction to test the genome of the virus.
 The test is not a serological test, meaning it will not detect the presence of antibodies for SARS-CoV-2

 Is testing free?